ELGAS Knowledge Hub

 • The kW heat output of the gas heater.
 Not to be confused with the MJ gas input.

-Heating Area Volume & Climate Zone
+Gas Heater Area Volume & Climate Zone

-Radiant Convector Gas HeaterThe required kW output primarily depends upon the area to be heated and the climate zone in which you live.
-You want the best LPG gas heater with the right heating capacity (kW) that
+Radiant Convector Gas HeaterThe required gas heater kW output primarily depends upon the area to be heated and the climate zone in which you live.

-meets the required heat output.
 The following rough guide assumes your ceilings are no higher than 2.4M:

 • Very Cold Zone: 1kW output required for each 8.5m²